Super Singer 1

-Airtel Super Singer 2006 - Thamizhagathil Brahmaanda Kuralukkaana Thedal, the first season of the Airtel Super Singer show and Vijay TV's Super Singer series, was a reality TV singing competition in the Tamil language that aired on Vijay TV and was hosted by Chinmayi.
-The show first premiered on 28 April 2006, with episodes originally aired on Vijay TV on Friday and Saturday nights at 8:00pm and Saturday and Sunday nights at 7:00PM.
+Airtel Super Singer 2006 – Thamizhagathil Brahmaanda Kuralukkaana Thedal, the first season of the Airtel Super Singer show and Vijay TV's Super Singer series, was a reality TV singing competition in the Tamil language that aired on Star Vijay and was hosted by singer/voice artist Chinmayi.
+The judging panel of this season includes, Anuradha Sriram, P. Unnikrishnan, and Srinivas.
+The show first premiered on 28 April 2006, with episodes originally aired on Star Vijay on Friday and Saturday nights at 8:00 pm and Saturday and Sunday nights at 7:00 pm.

 The competition promised its winner an opportunity to sing their first song as a playback singer for music director Harris Jeyaraj.

-The winner of Airtel Super Singer Season 1 (2006) was Nikhil Mathew.
+Nikhil Mathew was crowned the winner of Airtel Super Singer 2006.
 The first runner up was Anitha V. Karthikeyan.
-The 2nd Runner Up was Sowmya Mahadevan.
+The 2nd Runner-up was Sowmya Mahadevan.

-Auditions & audition judges
+Auditions and audition judges

 The first few episodes telecast open auditions for the show.
 People that were the age of 18 or above participated in a series of auditions held earlier in April across the state of Tamil Nadu in the cities of Coimbatore, Chennai, and Madurai.
 Performances by auditioning contestants were judged by a variety of celebrities including playback singers, vocalists, and music directors, such as S. P. Sailaja, Jency, Malaysia Vasudevan, D. Imman, Mahathi, and Malathi.
 Shortlisted candidates proceeded to main performance rounds in Chennai.

-The auditions in Chennai were judged by Carnatic music vocalist Gayathri Girish, playback singer S. P. Sailaja, music director D. Imman, and singer Malathi.
+The auditions in Chennai were judged by Carnatic music vocalist Gayathri Girish, playback singer S. P. Sailaja, music director D. Imman, and singer Mahathi.

 The auditions in Coimbatore were judged by playback singer Malaysia Vasudevan and singer Mahathi.

 The auditions in Madurai were judged by upcoming playback singers V. V. Prasanna and Rajalakshmi at the first level of selection, and playback singers Jency and Sirkazhi Sivachidambaram at the second level of selection.

 Voice trainer, host, and judges

-The show was hosted by playback singer Chinmayi.
+The show was hosted by playback singer/voice artist Chinmayi.

 Contestant performances after the auditions were judged by a panel of permanent judges which consisted of playback singers Anuradha Sriram, Srinivas, and P. Unnikrishnan.
 While the latter two singers returned as permanent judges in subsequent seasons of the show, playback singer Anuradha Sriram did not return after being signed up as a permanent judge by competitor TV channel, Sun TV, in its reality music competition show, Sun Singer.

 Guest judges also appeared during various rounds of the competition, including playback singer Vani Jairam, actor and director Silambarasan, actor Vikram, as well as playback singer S. P. Balasubrahmanyam who appeared as a chief guest during the grand finale.

 Contestants received training from voice trainer Ananth Vaidyanathan in the final stages of the competition.